kobjects/ktxml/README.md

 Minimal platform-agnostic non-validating XML pull parser based on kxml2.

-This is work in progress and the API might still change.
+This is still work in progress and the API might still change.

 The most significant changes are:

-- Replaced the Reader as input with CharIterator (and String) support, as Java streams are not available for Kotlin native.
+- Replaced the Reader as input with CharIterator support, as Java streams are not available for Kotlin native.
 - Reduced the number of places where null is returned
 - Factories removed